decentraland/js-sdk-toolchain/packages/@dcl/ecs/etc/ecs.api.md

 import _m0 from 'protobufjs/minimal';

+// Warning: (ae-missing-release-tag) "Animator" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
-export const Animator: ComponentDefinition<typeof AnimatorSchema>;
+export const Animator: AnimatorComponentDefinitionExtended;

 // @public (undocumented)
 export type AnimatorComponentDefinition = ComponentDefinition<ISchema<PBAnimator>, PBAnimator>;